a-synchronous/rubico.land/articles/transducers-crash-course-rubico-v1.md

 Since the reducer that sets off a pipeline of transducers is called last, `pipe` behaves as `compose` and chains functions in reverse when a reducer is passed in data position.
 This decision is purely for API, and allows for all function pipelines created with `pipe`, even those of transducers, to read left to right.

-The following operators are the core building blocks of rubico's transducer API.
+The following operators are the core building blocks of Rubico's transducer API.
 It is possible to perform the full spectrum of tranducer transformations with just these.

  * `map` - apply a mapper to each item of a reducing operation
  * `filter` - filter out items of a reducing operation by predicate